yufenghe/yufenghe.github.io/_posts/2016-03-17-build-github-blog-page-08.md

 > The page build completed successfully, but returned the following warning:
 >
-> GitHub Pages recently underwent some improvements ([https://github.com/blog/1715-faster-more-awesome-github-pages](https://github.com/blog/1715-faster-more-awesome-github-pages)) to make your site faster and more awesome, but we've noticed that pchou.info isn't properly configured to take advantage of these new features.
+> GitHub Pages recently underwent some improvements ([https://github.com/blog/1715-faster-more-awesome-github-pages](https://github.com/blog/1715-faster-more-awesome-github-pages)) to make your site faster and more awesome, but we've noticed that yufenghe.github.io isn't properly configured to take advantage of these new features.
 While your site will continue to work just fine, updating your domain's configuration offers some additional speed and performance benefits.
 Instructions on updating your site's IP address can be found at [https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages#step-2-configure-dns-records](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages#step-2-configure-dns-records), and of course, you can always get in touch with a human at support@github.com.
 For the more technical minded folks who want to skip the help docs: your site's DNS records are pointed to a deprecated IP address.
 >
 > For information on troubleshooting Jekyll see:
 >